-Investments in marketable securities with readily determinable fair values are presented at their fair values in the statement of financial position.
-The amount of expenses netted with revenues was \$48,722 and \$54,900 for the years ended June 30, 2023 and 2022, respectively.
+Investments in marketable securities with readily determinable fair values are presented at their fair values in the statements of financial position.
+The amount of expenses netted with revenues was \$47,963 and \$48,722 for the years ended June 30, 2024 and 2023, respectively.
 Unrealized gains and losses are included in the change in net assets.
 Investment income and gains restricted by a donor are reported as increases in net assets without donor restrictions if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.